mne-tools/mne-cpp/doc/gh-pages/pages/contribute/conv_style.md

  2. Copy the mnecpp folder to your QtCreator installation folder `\share\qtcreator\templates\wizards\`.
 Usually QtCreator is installed in your Qt distribution's `\Tools` folder, e.g., `C:\Qt\Tools\QtCreator\share\qtcreator\templates\wizards`.
  3. Restart QtCreator.
  4. Now you should be able to right click on the project where you want to add a new class and see the MNE-CPP category appear in the wizard.

+## Add MNE-CPP documentation to QtCreator

+You can display external documentation in the Help mode, which you can open via pressing the F1 key.
+To augment or replace the documentation that ships with Qt Creator and Qt:

+ * Download the .qch file `mne-cpp-doc-qtcreator.qch` file for the MNE-CPP version you use [here](https://github.com/mne-tools/mne-cpp/releases).
+ * To add the .qch file to Qt Creator, select Tools > Options > Help > Documentation > Add.